Saint George SC: Establishment and the patriotic struggle (1935–44)

 The club's first jerseys were brown and white, affordable cloth for the cash strapped club at the time.
 One of the founders, George Ducas, used scrap together money from his parents to support the club.
 Others in the club would go around knocking at doors singing traditional songs like "Hoya Hoye" in order to earn money for the club.
-The customary reward for their singing efforts was bread, not money, but they were able collect this bread in a sacks to sell it in laborers' villages to earn the money.
-Once the club was able to find some funds they were able to get a new jersey that implies their unity with the Ethiopian flag colors.
+The customary reward for their singing efforts was bread, not money, but they were able collect this bread in a sack to sell it in laborers' villages to earn the money.
+Once the club was able to find a funding source they were able to get a new jersey that implies their unity with the Ethiopian flag colors.
 They gave the first jersey to the second team and started wearing the new ones until pressure from the occupying police force made them have to hide this new jersey underneath their clothing.

 After buying jersey with the money, the club bought food for the players with the rest of the money.
 The members and players of the club would to eat bread and tea after matches and training sessions.

 When Italian efforts to directly destroy St. George didn't work, they forced the club to change its name and play matches against a club the Italians had created called '6 kilo'.
 This club was purposely created by Italians to weaken and demoralize St. George.
 Sponsored by the nearby factory 'Cugnac Alovo', 6 Kilo (also called 'Cenco Maje' to mean July 5), had more money and supplies than St. George.
 They beat St. George on multiple occasions and St. George also did the same however those matches nearly always ended with beatings by the Arada (Italian) police.